TotorLB/Auto-Backup-Python/README.md

   Installation :

-  Once script had been downloaded, make sure you've got all rights needed to make it run.
+  Once script and "script.cfg" had been downloaded, make sure you've got all rights needed to make them run.
+Set "script.cfg" in the right folder (by default : /tmp/) (WARNING : /tmp/ are for temporary files.
+You can modify the path directly in the script if you want to make it permanent.)
 To execute the script, use the command : "./backup.py".
   If you didn't have the needed rights, go to the repertory where it is stored and use the command "chmod" to change yours rights.

   Informations to modify :